elcorto/pwtools/doc/source/written/install.rst

     gfortran        # or ifort, see src/Makefile
     liblapack-dev

-Also note that you can get may Python packages via your system's package manager
+Also note that you can get most Python packages via your system's package manager.
+Debian and derivatives:

 .. code-block:: sh